 - After installation is complete, restart your computer if required

 Back Up Your Data

 Recommended back up methods are the Seagate Replica for Windows or the Apple Time Capsule (or other USB drive for Mac OS X 10.5 or later) with Time Machine software.

 Preferable, your data should be stored online and off site.
 For that we recommend either Mozy (www.mozy.com) or Carbonite (www.carbonite.com).
 For about $55 per year these services back up and encrypt the entire contents of your computer on the Internet, including historical versions of documents.

 If money is tight and you just need to back up critical law school files, you can set up an account on Mozy for up to 2GB of free backup space.

 Keep Your Recovery Disks

 If your laptop needs to be reformatted we need your original OS/software discs to get it back up and running.
-The Help Desk will do this for you.
+Contact Dalean Neiner for assistance.